ryanlecompte/redis_failover/README.md

 ## TODO

 - Rework specs to work against a set of real Redis/ZooKeeper nodes as opposed to stubs.
+- Add support for running more than one Node Manager.

 ## Resources